Making a complaint to North Wales Police

 - The police do not record your complaint.

-- You are not satisfied with the outcome of the investigation
+- You are not satisfied with the outcome or proposed action of a

 - You have not been provided with adequate information about the